Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Performance Analysis

-Complementary to dynamic noise, Figure~\ref{fig:single_constraint_robustness}(b) evaluates the system's response to static hardware degradation, modeling the cumulative effect of component aging and coupling efficiency loss (intrinsic QBER).
-The simulation shows a gradual decline in performance rather than an immediate failure.
+Complementary to dynamic noise, Figure~\ref{fig:single_constraint_robustness}(c) evaluates the system's response to static hardware degradation, modeling the cumulative effect of component aging and coupling efficiency loss (intrinsic QBER).
+It shows a gradual decline in performance rather than an immediate failure.
 The multi-scale analysis indicates that shorter links appear to offer greater tolerance to hardware imperfections.
 For instance, while the extended 70 km link reaches its service cutoff at approximately 8.5\% QBER, the 30 km link sustains valid consensus as the intrinsic error rate approaches 9\%, suggesting that lower channel loss can partially compensate for increased device noise.

-Finally, to characterize the combined effect of dynamic and static disturbances, we present the joint performance landscape in Figure~\ref{fig:joint_landscape}.
-This 3D visualization outlines the system's operational boundaries within the parameter space of phase noise and intrinsic QBER.
-The surface illustrates the trade-off: as environmental noise increases, the system's tolerance for hardware error decreases.
-This mapping provides a basis for predicting system reliability by monitoring real-time fiber noise and long-term device health.
+All results indicate that the short links ($R=30$ km) maintain operational consensus at higher error rates compared to the extended links ($R=70$ km), providing a partial compensation effect between channel loss and device noise.
+This partial compensation effect occurs because the reduced fiber attenuation in shorter links leaves a larger tolerable error budget for intrinsic detector imperfections before breaching the information-theoretic security threshold.
+Consequently, from an engineering deployment perspective, cost-effective legacy detectors can be safely repurposed for compact metro-core rings, whereas extending the network to regional scales strictly mandates the use of state-of-the-art ultra-low-noise superconducting detectors.